Pillows were added for comfort and color. A southern window ushers in lots of natural light!

 For dessert, Reese's peanut butter cup cream pie!!
 It was a store bought pie(actually made by "Edwards" and was in the freezer section of the grocery) , but still so deliciously rich!!

 After lunch, a cup of tea just hits the spot.
 We have some very friendly neighbors here.
 I have 2 teacups set out, just in case one of them stop by for a chat.
 I'll be ready to pour them a cup.
 This dry sink sits next to the bench.
 A perfect spot to serve tea (or set my keys or purse down as I get ready to go out the door).
 I collect cobalt blue glass (much of this display was handed down to me by my mother, who had collected several pieces before I had gotten into collecting them).
+Boats, especially sailboats, are a new love of mine.
+I found this teapot at an antique mall this past week and decided it would fit in perfectly with my nautical theme.

 There is printing on the bottom, but it is very fuzzy and hard to make out.
 I did look up sailboat teapots and found out that it says "Porcelier Vitreous Ware China Made in the USA."
 It also came with a metal coffee filter that fits on top of the pot when the lid is off, if someone prefers coffee, instead of tea!
 (Not sure if it originally came with it or not.)
 The Porcelier Company went out of business around 1954, which would date the teapot to at least that year or older.